Miller Fisher syndrome (MFS) is a subgroup of a more common — yet still rare — nerve disorder known as Guillain-Barré syndrome (GBS).

 - People who are of middle age.
 The mean age of developing MFS is 43.6 years.

 - People who are Taiwanese or Japanese.
-According to a case report published in the Hawai‘i Journal of Medicine & Public Health, 19 percent of GBS cases in Taiwan fall under the MFS category.
+According to published in the Hawai‘i Journal of Medicine & Public Health, 19 percent of GBS cases in Taiwan fall under the MFS category.
 That number jumps to 25 percent in Japan.